Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Diffraction

 In both the PYTHIA6 and PHOJET generators, the diffractive-mass distribution for the SD processes is close to $1/M_X$ (Fig.~\ref{Fig:fig4}), which corresponds to the (\Pom\Pom)\Pom\ term with $\Delta = 0$.
 However, experimental data show that at low masses the dependence is steeper than $1/M_X$.
 This is discussed, for example, in publications by the CDF collaboration~\cite{CDF}, and supports the values of $\Delta > 0$ and also the above theoretical argument for inclusion of terms other than (\Pom\Pom)\Pom.
 A recent version of PYTHIA having a steeper $M_X$ dependence at low masses, PYTHIA8 \cite{PYTHIA8}, uses an approximation with a $1/M_X^{1+2\Delta}$ dependence with $\Delta = 0.085$, based on the (\Pom\Pom)\Pom\ term in the Donnachie--Landshoff model~\cite{DL}.

 For this study the $M_X$ distributions in PYTHIA6 and PHOJET were modified so as to use the distributions from model \cite{KP1} (Fig.~\ref{Fig:fig4}), which includes in the calculation of the SD cross section all eight terms contributing to the diagram of Fig.~\ref{Fig:fig3}.
 Their relative contributions are determined from a fit to lower-energy data.
-The predictions of this model for the total, elastic, and diffractive cross sections at LHC energies can be found in~\cite{KP2} and they are confirmed by measurements~\cite{ATLAS_InelXS,CMS_InelXS,Totem}.
+The predictions of this model for the total, elastic, and diffractive cross sections at LHC energies ~\cite{KP2} are found to be consistent with measurements~\cite{ATLAS_InelXS,CMS_InelXS,Totem}.
 The modification of PYTHIA6 and PHOJET consists in reproducing the model $M_X$ distribution, by applying weights to the generated events.
 Numerical values of the diffractive-mass distributions from this model, at the three centre-of-mass energies relevant to this publication, can be found in~\cite{KP3}.

 In addition, the fractions of diffractive processes in the models were adjusted according to measurements presented here, by a normalization factor.
 In what follows, ``adjusted'' PYTHIA6 or PHOJET means that these event generators are used with the modified diffractive-mass distribution, and the modified relative rate of diffractive processes.